harshitsingh0409/PRODIGY_ML_02/README.md

 Matplotlib and Seaborn for cluster visualization

 ## Key Insights
-Choosing the right number of clusters using the elbow method Revealing hidden patterns and grouping similar customers Potential of customer segmentation in targeted marketing
+Choosing the right number of clusters using the elbow method.

+Revealing hidden patterns and grouping similar customers.

+Potential of customer segmentation in targeted marketing.

 ## Results
 The clustering algorithm effectively segments customers, providing valuable insights for personalized marketing strategies.
 Visualizations illustrate the distinct customer groups identified.